JFDI-Consulting/fluent-ui-cra-demo/src/pages/about.md

 These include:

--   Fluent UI
+-   Fluent UI (and how to fix its foibles)
--   Theming
+-   Theming (and how to apply them consistently and switch themes)
 -   The sheer convenience of SCSS
 -   Component Composition
--   React Hooks & Context API
+-   React Hooks, Context API & Custom Hooks
 -   CSS Grid-based layout
 -   React Router
 -   Markdown rendering